Congratulations!

 Is there a possibility that there could be either extremely hot or cold weather that could affect your race substantially?

-You’ll still need to prepare for the weather, but choosing a nice climate will minimize risk and provide a more enjoyable experience overall.
+You’ll still need to prepare for the weather, but choosing a more comfortable climate will minimize risk and provide a more enjoyable experience overall.

 For this first ultra, focus on your strengths as a runner.

-If you are an excellent climber, then you want to look for a race that has an ample amount of vertical gain.
-If you are more of a road runner, look for races that are on the flatter side, or that have rolling hills as opposed to steep climbs.
+If you are an excellent climber, look for a race with ample vertical gain.
+If you are more of a road runner, look for races that are on the flatter side or that have rolling hills rather than steep climbs.

-Take a look at the percentages of asphalt, gravel, single track trail, river crossings, coastline, or any other type of possible terrain type that you’ll run into during the race.
+Take a look at the percentages of asphalt, gravel, single-track trail, river crossings, beach, or any other possible terrain type you’ll run into during the race.

-Ask yourself if you are comfortable with those types of terrain, or if not, do you have trails with similar types of terrain close by where you can train?
+Ask yourself if you are comfortable with those types of terrain.
+If not, do you have trails with similar terrain close by where you can train?

 There are a variety of different course setups in ultramarathons: